dcgerard/mouthwash_sims/README.md

 devtools::install_github("dcgerard/vicar")
 ```

-See below for the versions of the packages that I used.
+See below for the versions of the packages that I used for the paper.

 ### Get data